kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 ### Version Skew Strategy
 Kubelet and the CRI runtime versions are expected to match so we don't have to worry about.

 Previous versions of clients that are unaware of the new ResizePolicy fields would set them to nil.
-API server mutates such updates by copying non-nil values from old Pod to current Pod
+API server mutates such updates by copying non-nil values from old Pod to the current Pod.

+A previous version of kubelet interprets mutation to Pod Resources as a Container definition change and will restart the container with the new Resources.
+This could lead to Node resource over-subscription.
+In order to address this, the feature-gate will remain default false for atleast two versions after the initial release that carries it.

 ## Production Readiness Review Questionnaire